nahuelcandia/bluebox/README.md

 complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
-- AWS WAF - AWS WAF is a web application firewall that helps protect web applications from attacks by allowing you to configure rules that allow, block, or monitor (count) web requests based on conditions that you define.
-These conditions include IP addresses, HTTP headers, HTTP body, URI strings, structured query language (SQL) injection and cross-site scripting.

 ### AWS Total Cost of Ownership (TCO)